AppPETs/developer-guidelines/ImplementationPhase.md

 Algorithms like RC4 or CBC are not sufficient.

 The identity of the communication partner MUST be verified (possible via Certificate Pinning).
-This allows problems caused by operating system errors (e.g. “goto fail“ under iOS) to be avoided.
+This allows problems caused by operating system errors (e.g. "goto fail" under iOS) to be avoided.
 However, it has to be made sure that the certificates are always up-to-date.
 A new certificate on the communicating server will require a new version of the app with an updated certificate table.

-If the identity of the communication counterpart (e.g. a server or another client) is not properly verified or data is transferred via an unsafe connection, transferred data from the server MUST be validated by the app to ensure no tampered/modified files are transferred on the user’s device.
+If the identity of the communication counterpart (e.g. a server or another client) is not properly verified or data is transferred via an unsafe connection, transferred data from the server MUST be validated by the app to ensure no tampered/modified files are transferred on the user's device.

-### Standardized and current protocols – “State of the Art“
+### Standardized and current protocols – "State of the Art"

 Apps SHOULD use standardized protocols for communication (e.g. JSON, XML, XMPP, etc.).
 In doing so care should be taken to ensure the libraries that are used are deemed secure in accordance with the latest technologies available.